-The benefits of a room heated by coals was adopted as early as 1112 in Finland, and heat treatments – from saunas to salt caves and infra-red rooms – are still widely popular today.
+The benefits of a room heated by coals was adopted in Finland as early as 1112.
+Fast forward to the present day and heat treatments – from saunas to salt caves and infra-red rooms – are still widely popular today.

-- regular saunas can stabilize the nervous system
+- regular saunas can stabilise the nervous system

 - reduce inflammation,